c2lang/documentation/documentation/docs/language/basics.md

 ## semi-colons

-Every statement in C2 is followed by a semi-colon, __except__ when it ends with a __right-hand brace__: } !!
+Every statement in C2 is followed by a semicolon, __except__ when it ends with a __right-hand brace__: } !!
 Trailing attributes never change the rule above.